 Interest and other income, net.
-Interest and other income, net decreased \$0.3 million due the effect of changes in foreign exchange rates.
+Interest and other income, net increased \$0.3 million due the effect of changes in foreign exchange rates.

 Provision for income taxes.
-Provision for income taxes increased \$0.2 million due to the impact of foreign, state, and local taxes and permanent tax adjustments.
+Provision for income taxes increased \$0.4 million due to the impact of foreign, state, and local taxes and permanent tax adjustments, as well as the increase in our Income from operations.